IceHe/lib/lifelogs/rehabilitation.md

         - _Trash_
 - Enough todos?
 Usually 3 ~ 5 todos today.
 - Valueless?
 Maybe valueless. ( Doubt )
-- Complete soon?
-Duration <= 2min
 - Deferable?
 Not important and no deadline.
-- Delegable?
-Able to assign to another person.
 - Due?
 With a deadline.
 - Splittable?
-Not specific or duration > 1day.
+Not specific or duration > 4h.
     - Ideal duration ≈ 2 hours ?

 ```plantuml